-One of the key points in the use of a GPS tracker is its battery life because it can be frustrating, even problematic, to have to recharge it regularly.
-It may also be disappointing not to enjoy the same duration as indicated by the manufacturer.
-It is important to know that battery life is not the same for everyone but will depend on several factors, including the quality of the telephone network and the quality of the GPS signal.
+A key point in using a GPS tracker is its battery life, as it can be frustrating, even problematic, to have to recharge it regularly.
+One might also be disappointed not to achieve the same battery life as indicated by the manufacturer.
+It's important to understand that this battery life isn't the same for everyone and depends on several factors, including the quality of the mobile network and the GPS signal.

 A crucial factor in your tracker's battery life is its persistant search for a server connection.
 When the tracker can't find a mobile network, it intensifies its efforts to establish a connection.
 This constant searching significantly increases battery consumption.
 It's essential to understand that areas with no or poor network coverage can affect your device's battery life.

 Similarly, searching for a valid GPS signal also drains the battery.
 If your tracker is placed in an area without GPS signal access, like inside a building, it will double its efforts to communicate with satellites.